 How to grow Nandina, common name Heavenly Bamboo

 One of the best things about growing Heavenly Bamboo is it's all year round colour and interest.
 When the leaves open they take a red tint, which deepens to a ruby read in the autumn.
-Nandina like it hot and in a good summer with some heat they will produce white flowers as in the image top left, and profusely if the shrub is in good growing conditions followed by bright red berries as in the centre image.
-The colourful nature of the shrub is shown in the image far right.
-Nandina has a lot going for it and not a difficult shrub to grow, despite its delicate appearance.
+Nandina like it hot and in a good summer with some heat they will produce white flowers as in the image top left.
+If the growing conditions are good, there can be a profusion of white flowers followed by bright red berries as in the centre image.
+The image far right shows the shrub's colorful nature.
+Nandina has a lot going for it and is not a difficult shrub to grow, despite its delicate appearance.

 Where and How to Plant Nandina Heavenly Bamboo

 Nandina originates from the mountain valleys of Japan, China and India and it is fully hardy to H5.
-Although fully hardy Nandina grows best in a sheltered spot away from cold winds and on well-drained soil.
+Although fully hardy, Nandina grows best in a sheltered spot away from chilly winds in well-drained soil and in full sun.
 Nandina is happy on most soils, which are neither too wet nor too dry, and prefers soil on the acid side.
+Once established, it is fairly drought resistant and flowers best in hot summers.

 Be aware the berries are toxic to cats, although safe and loved by birds.